decchu14/Python-Files/README.md

 # Python-Organize-Files
-This repository contains the script which organizes the files from a folder into year then month and then into dates
+This repository contains the scripts to work with files such as -> organizing the files from a given folder path into its modified year then into its month and then into its date.
+-> opening files from a given folder path